Contributors

 Anne Louise Mahoney is Managing Editor of English books at Novalis.
 As a lifelong bookworm, she loves working with authors on books and other resources that help readers of all ages to learn about and grow in their faith in today’s world.

 Brenda Merk Hildebrand has a deep passion for lifelong learning, education, and spiritual and palliative care.
 She appreciates the opportunities that have come her way to share life’s transforming journey with others: one-with-one, through intentional group settings, in animating workshops and retreats, and by way of her writing.
-Brenda is a long-time contributor to Living with Christ
+Brenda is a long-time contributor to Living with Christ.

-Christine Way Skinner is a doctoral student at Regis St. Michael’s at the Toronto School of Theology and has been a lay pastoral minister for more than 30 years.
+Christine Way Skinner is a doctoral candidate at Regis St. Michael’s at the Toronto School of Theology and has been a lay pastoral minister for more than 30 years.
 Together with her husband, Michael, she has parented 6 wonderful children.
 She has written a number of books for Novalis on living the Catholic faith for both adults and children.

-Religions: A Canadian Catholic Perspective, and co-authored There Must be a Pony in Here Somewhere (Novalis, 2020) with his wife, Christine Way Skinner.
+Michael Way Skinner is a retired Coordinator of Religion, Family Life and Equity with the York Catholic District School Board.
+He was a contributing author to World Religions: A Canadian Catholic Perspective, and co-authored There Must be a Pony in Here Somewhere (Novalis, 2020) with his wife, Christine Way Skinner.
 Michael is a public speaker and award-winning educator who is deeply committed to faith as a source for inclusion and justice.